Chart Color Schemes

 Gowrie has shown very soft population growth performance across periods assessed by AreaSearch

-The population of the Gowrie (ACT) statistical area (Lv2), as estimated by AreaSearch, was around 3,098 as of November 2025.
-This figure reflects a decrease from the 2021 Census population of 3,140 people, indicating a change of -42 persons (-1.3%).
-The estimate is based on AreaSearch's resident population count of 3,096 and seven validated new addresses since the Census date.
-This results in a population density ratio of 1,605 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Conversely, the SA3 area experienced a 0.1% growth since the census.
-Natural growth contributed approximately 74.0% to overall population gains during recent periods.
+The population of the suburb of Gowrie (ACT) is estimated to be around 3,098 as of February 2026.
+This figure represents a decrease of 42 people since the 2021 Census, which recorded a population of 3,140.
+The current estimate is based on AreaSearch's validation of new addresses following examination of the latest ERP data release by the ABS in June 2024 and includes an additional 7 validated new addresses since the Census date.
+This results in a population density ratio of 1,605 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+While Gowrie experienced a 1.3% decline since the census, the SA3 area achieved 0.1% growth, indicating divergent population trends.
+Natural growth contributed approximately 74.0% of overall population gains during recent periods.

-Population projections for the Gowrie (ACT) (SA2), following ABS/Geoscience Australia methodologies released in June 2024 with a 2022 base year, indicate an overall decline of 284 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group which is projected to increase by 56 people over this period.
+For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+These projections indicate an expected decline in the suburb's population by 284 persons by 2041.
+However, growth is anticipated within specific age cohorts, notably the 75 to 84 age group, which is projected to grow by 56 people over this period.

 Frequently Asked Questions - Population